-9.89 qmsh
+9.92 qmsh

-A very useful command to optimize surface meshes as a basis for tet-meshes.
-Line divisions can be changed by selecting a line with the "l" key and then a number as for qdiv.
+A very usefull command to optimize surface meshes as a basis for tet-meshes.
+Line divisions can be changed by selecting one or more lines with the "l" key and then a number as with "qdiv".
 The mesh will be updated automatically.